fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 1. Requiring a tight coupling between the application server (WebRTC server) and firewall(s)

-2. Requiring additional efforts for Firewall Admins within a enterprise to distribute and maintain the shared authentication keys needed to generate authentication tag for the FW-FLOWDATA attribute.
+2. Requiring additional efforts for Firewall Admins within an enterprise to distribute and maintain the shared authentication keys needed to generate authentication tags for the FW-FLOWDATA attribute.

 3. {{I-D.reddy-rtcweb-stun-auth-fw-traversal}} doesn't apply for
 distributing keys across firewalls in different administrative domains.